proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/exchange-market.md

 <div class="info">

 **Note**
 Any user can create an exchange offer with a max duration of 10 days.
-But ProximaX can create offers with unlimited duration.
+But Sirius Chain can create offers with unlimited duration.
 </div>

 ## Schemas